bartashevich/ansible-drac/Readme.md

 **NOTE:** This playbook will execute `racadm racreset` at the end of a successful run.
 You may want to test this on a single DRAC first. :)

 ### os-install
 Mount a remote install ISO and boot from it.
 This example demonstrates using a remote (nearby) NFS server to mount the install image from.
 SMB/CIFS is also [purported to work](http://www.dell.com/support/article/ed/en/msbsdt1/SLN266099/en).
 ```bash
 ansible-playbook -e "remote_image=10.0.0.10:/media/iso/ubuntu-14.04.2-server-amd64.iso" -i example-hosts os-install.yml
 ```

 ### ping
 Tests basic pingability of the DRAC from the local system.
 Running the above example should result in some successful and some failed pings.

+### ping_ssh
+Tests ssh connectivity of the DRAC from the local system.
+Especially usefull when ping (ICMP) is not allowed.

 ### racadm
 Checks to see if racadm is runnable.